 There are nine professional staff associations and a few staff networks associated with NCSL.

 They offer opportunities for communication and professional development with your peers.
-Learn more about each of the associations and networks by visiting their homepage and learn about each group's professional development seminars.
+Learn more about each of the associations and networks by visiting their homepage and learn how to get involved.
+In addition, each association offers an annual professional development seminar (PDS).
+See the most current information for staff training and professional development seminars.

 The American Society of Legislative Clerks and Secretaries was founded in 1943 to improve legislative administration and to establish better communication between clerks and secretaries throughout the U.S. and its territories.
 The society has grown to include an active membership of more than 300 principal clerks and secretaries and legislative support staff.